silverOwl101/Employee-Management-System-API/README.md

 * `POST /api/employees`
 * `PUT /api/employees/{id}`

 > **🚧 Note:** This section is currently under construction and will be updated soon.
+The API is fully functional and tested via Swagger with documentation available at `/swagger`.
 ---

 <h2 id="http-files-for-testing">📄 .http Files for Testing</h2>